Z-F-x/nvim-cheat-sheet/README.md

 `vim.api.nvim_set_keymap('n', '<leader>s', ':lua Toggle_SuggestionDropdown()<CR>', { noremap = true, silent = true })`

 ### Note
-If you have multiple hotkey scripts like that disable or enable certain plugins this you have to keep the line `-- bootstrap lazy.nvim, LazyVim or your plugins require("config.lazy").` after said scripts.
+If you have multiple hotkey scripts like that disable or enable certain plugins this you have to keep the line `require("config.lazy").` after said scripts.

 ### Usage
 The scripts adds `s` as an option in the `leader` hotkey menu. `leader` referes to the custom hotkey modifier key which by default is `\` and in this setup is also `\`.
 You can see what your `leader`-key is with pressing `shift` `+` `:` and running: `:h mapleader` in the Cmdline / Command line mode.